-However, with these ideas, I want to know how would you open a franchise.
+However, with these ideas, I wanted to know how one would go about opening a franchise.
 To further explore opening a franchise I read the book, “How To Buy A Franchise” by James A. Meaney (Attorney at Law) 202 pp. Sphinx Publishing.

 Overall, the book is a great how-to guide to understand the initial process of buying a franchise.
-Mr. Meaney provides in-depth chapters on; Disclosure Laws and Statements, Understanding and Negotiating The Franchise Agreement and Investigating Existing Franchises.”
+It provides in-depth chapters on; Disclosure Laws and Statements, Understanding and Negotiating The Franchise Agreement and Investigating Existing Franchises.”
 It’s definitely worth checking out if you’re considering buying a franchise.

-Lastly, I want to mention two very useful resources that can assist you with your research in opening a franchise overseas.
+Lastly, I wanted to mention two very useful resources that can assist you with your research in opening a franchise overseas.

-The association has great resources that include an international toolkit, and a listing of international franchising opportunities.
-In addition, there’s a franchising 101 section to help you get started on your journey to owning your own business.
+The association has great resources that include an international toolkit, a listing of international franchising opportunities, and a franchising 101 section to help you get started on your journey to owning your own business.

-Do you have any other book suggestions regarding opening a small business?
+Do you have any other book suggestions you feel will be beneficial to opening a small business?
 Leave your message in the comments below.

-If you like reading this post please check out my other posts on A List Of Websites Great For Conducting Research and Small Business Owner Interview: Eric Michel, Anarchy Prints.
+If you like reading this post please check out my other posts about A List Of Websites Great For Conducting Research and Black Business Owner In Korea Interview